Tutorial

 The materializing chapter writes Parquet files and reads them back with pyarrow, which lairs already depends on.
 The authoring chapter writes to a local store on disk and computes a publish plan offline.
 It sends nothing to any PDS.

-The tutorial is a single guided path, not a catalog.
-It does not enumerate the load sources, the dataset transforms, or the exporter back ends.
-For those, read the task-oriented Guides.
-For the design behind the generated models, the anchor system, and the store, read the Concepts.
+The tutorial follows one guided path.
+The task-oriented Guides cover the available load sources, dataset transformations, and exporter back ends.
+For the design behind the generated models, anchor system, and store, read the Concepts.
 For per-symbol signatures, read the API reference.

 Start: reading a corpus.